 The Rebbe edited this paragraph by

-Click on image above to see this paragraph, as well as the following paragraph described below, in the original manuscript with the Rebbe’s revisions
+Click on image above to see this paragraph, as well as the paragraph that follows (described below) in the original manuscript with the Rebbe’s revisions.

 The essay continued with my writing in the next paragraph that the opposite was the case with the study of Torah, which is an unlimited, infinite wisdom: